ANZAN Education And Research Foundation

 Funds are raised from the following sources:

-5. Specific, eg. for diseases such as Parkinson’s disease, peripheral nerve disease, myaesthenia gravis, etc
+5. Donations from the public to support research and training funded and conducted by the Foundation in respect of specific conditions, eg. for diseases such as Parkinson’s disease, peripheral nerve disease, myaesthenia gravis, etc

-Generally endowments and bequests for specific research projects will need to fund a research person for a minimum of one year which with on-costs and materials will be at least $50,000 per annum.
-Generally the opportunity for smaller amounts to be specifically targeted or tied are limited to small projects which can be completed within a short time frame or seeding grants, and are probably better placed as a general bequest.
+The opportunity for smaller amounts to be specifically targeted or tied are limited to small research projects in respect of the treatment and control of neurological diseases which can be completed within a short time frame or seeding grants, and are usually treated as a general bequest.

 Conclusion

-The ANZAN Education and Research Foundation is an important focal point for research into neurological illness.
-Not only are its members dealing first hand with the illnesses clinically, many are actively engaged in their study.
-The research funded by the ANZAN Education and Research Foundation will complement that already funded by other agencies but will also facilitate the targeting of specific research activities through tied and general bequests.
+Not only are the Foundation’s members dealing first hand with the illnesses clinically, many are actively engaged in the study of the treatment and control of neurological diseases.
+The research funded by the Foundation complements research funded by other agencies but also facilitates the targeting of specific research in respect of the treatment and control of neurological diseases through specific and general bequests.

 Australian Association of Neurologists Education and Research Foundation